Ouray, Colorado boasts beautiful architecture, and one of the largest collections of Mesker facades maintained to perfection!

 One of the most interesting Meskers in Ouray is the Jeffers building which appears to have used a combination of several different kits to create the façade.
 The Columbine Mineral Shop is currently located in the Jeffers building and offers a dazzling array of rocks, minerals, and jewelry to choose from.
 The 600 block of Main Street in downtown Ouray has several Mesker Brothers fronts in a row.
 The Jeffers Building of 1890 (far left of the photo) and the cornice and pediments of Duckett’s Market are some of the best surviving elements anywhere.

 The Scott-Humphries Building built in 1889, boasts another of Ouray’s best Mesker fronts.
-Now home to the Buen Tiempo Mexican Restaurant & Cantina, this building has several ornamental elements on the ground level, and a complete second-floor sheet metal facade.
+This building has several ornamental elements on the ground level, and a complete second-floor sheet metal facade.
 When checking out this beautifully restored building stop in and enjoy a tasty meal and margarita.

-Next time you come to stay with us here at the Box Canyon Lodge please take some time to wander Main St and enjoy the beauty of the many and varied Mesker facades scattered throughout Ouray.
+The next time you come to stay with us at Box Canyon Lodge please take some time to wander Main St and enjoy the beauty of the many and varied Mesker facades scattered throughout Ouray.
 And please don’t forget to peruse the fun shops and restaurants located within those beautiful buildings.